hicsail/ORACLES/aggregate_stats/pysnark/README.md

 ## distanceEducation.py

 Computes the percentage of students at Boston University in distance education status before and after Boston University implemented the Learn from Anywhere modality.
-Checks that they match a published result.
+Checks that they match the [statistics published on IPEDS](https://nces.ed.gov/ipeds/datacenter/InstitutionProfile.aspx?unitid=164988) (See Enrollment).

 Input: A database of students and their distance education status pre-LFA, and a database of students and their distance education status post-LFA